 - A diploma from a Certified Dental Assistant-accredited program

-- Successful completion of the National Board Dental Hygiene Examination – this is one of the most critical requirements for licensure and takes the form of a lengthy written examination
+- Successful completion of the National Board Dental Hygiene Examination – this is one of the most critical requirements for licensure and takes the form of a lengthy written examination.

 - Evidence of having successfully passed current CPR (Cardiopulmonary Resuscitation) training.

-What Job Growth Is Expected for Dental Hygienists?
+What Job Growth is Expected for Dental Hygienists?

-The need for qualified dental hygienists within the U.S. is set to rise by 11% between the years 2018 and 2028 according to the BLS, as we’ve touched on at the beginning of this list.
-This percentage is beyond the average growth rate for all other occupations within the United States, which stands at 5% according to the same figures.
+The need for qualified dental hygienists within the U.S. is predicted to rise by nine percent through the end of this decade, according to the Bureau of Labor Statistics (BLS).
+This percentage is beyond the average growth rate for all other occupations within the United States, which is around five percent, according to the same figures.

-What Are the Salary Expectations for Dental Hygienists?
+What are the Salary Expectations for Dental Hygienists?